Learn more about where to stay in Tuscany, including where to find the top hotels across the region, from Florence to the island of Elba.

 Known for its wine and beautiful scenery, Tuscany is one of Italy’s most desirable locations.
 Nestled along the coast in central Italy, this region is one of the country’s most popular destinations for locals and tourists alike.

-If you’re interested in a relaxing and luxurious vacation with plenty of history to explore, a trip to this cultural mecca should be high on your list.
+If you’re interested in a relaxing and luxurious vacation in Italy with plenty of history to explore, a trip to this cultural mecca should be high on your list.
 Here are a few suggestions on where to stay in Tuscany on your next vacation.

 Hotel Continentale Florence – one of the best places to stay in Tuscany

 Located directly next to the Ponte Vecchio in Florence, this boutique hotel provides a gorgeous destination for any traveler.
 Just minutes from the Uffizi and Piazza della Signo, Pitti Palace, the Duomo and a quick jaunt from upscale shopping district chi-chi Via Tornabuoni, Hotel Continentale Florence is right in the heart of it all.

 The decor is minimalistic, light, and airy with a distinctly feminine flair.
 Boasting light hardwood flooring, white walls, and pink accents, this modern spot is equal parts stylish and comfortable.
 Each of the 37 rooms follows this same trend, decorated with gauzy curtains and comfy white bedding.
 Rooms also feature Nespresso machines, Bose speakers, and luxury toiletries.

 The hotel’s amenities are top notch as well, including an on-site bar located on a stunning terrace with panoramic views, a Relax Room to enjoy a little quiet time, the White Iris spa for massages and facials, and a breakfast room.
 Laundry facilities are available as well.
 While there aren’t any restaurants on-site for lunch or dinner, there are plenty within walking distance.